Uniswap/docs/versioned_docs/version-V3/guides/swaps/multihop-swaps.md

 ```

-Here we hardcode the token contract addresses and pool fee tiers for our example.
-In production, you would likely use in input parameter for this and pass the input into a memory variable, allowing you to change what the pools and tokens you are interacting with on a per transaction basis, but for conceptual simplicity we are hardcoding them here.
+Hardcode the token contract addresses and pool fee tiers for the example.
+In production, you would likely use an input parameter for this and pass the input into a memory variable, allowing the contract to change the pools and tokens it interacts with on a per transaction basis, but for conceptual simplicity, we are hardcoding them here.

 ```solidity
     address public constant DAI = 0x6B175474E89094C44Da98b954EedeAC495271d0F;